pactflow/pact-msw-adapter/README.md

 ## Custom file writers

 The adapter uses by default node’s filesystem to write pact files to disk.
 This makes it incompatible with browser environments where `fs` is not available.
-To overcome this, `msw-pact` allows for defining custom functions for writting files to disk.
+To overcome this, `pact-msw-adapter` allows for defining custom functions for writting files to disk.

 ```js
 writeToFile(writer?: (path: string, data: object) => void): Promise<void>